The Harvesters (film): Production

 The film's script grew out of Kallos' desire to explore adolescence through the lens of the first generation to be born outside of the apartheid system since its end in 1995.
 He used award money from the Golden Lion he won at the Venice Film Festival for his short Firstborn (2009) to help fund research trips to the Eastern Free State.

 Kallos told The Writing Studio, “the experience of fracture is important to me as a storyteller, to love and hate in the same breath, to belong and be a stranger at the same time: You grow up oblivious and then, suddenly, as a teenager, you realise that you don’t really belong in your family, in your community, in your culture.”

-The two lead actors, Brent Vermuelen and Alex van Dyk, were cast locally, with Vermuelen not being cast for the lead role until two weeks before production began.
+The two lead actors, Brent Vermeulen and Alex van Dyk, were cast locally, with Vermuelen not being cast for the lead role until two weeks before production began.